cliffordx/legalbai/index.md

 NOTE: This Github Page is a work in progress.
 Please bookmark so can come back and check out my latest post.
 Thank you!

+### Disclaimer
+The views and opinions expressed in this page and all pages herein are those of the author.
+This Github page is for general informational and educational purposes, and not offered as, and does not constitute, legal advice or legal opinion.

 ### Support or Contact

 You may reach me at @cliffordx on these Social Media: Messenger/Facebook/Twitter